 Plain English Breakdown

-This act changes the funding formula for correspondence study programs to include special needs factors and intensive services.
+This bill changes how the state calculates funding for correspondence study programs to include special needs factors and intensive services costs.

 What This Bill Does